-The risk of erectile dysfunction increases markedly with age.
+The risk of erectile dysfunction (ED) or impotence increases markedly with age.
 Conditions that increase the risk for ED include:

 - Medications – common examples are some medications used for high blood pressure, depression, and hormones suppression